emilyise/RRBS-pipeline/README.md

 This directory includes notes and code used to pre-process reduced representation bisulfite sequencing (RRBS) data.
 Analysis was performed during May 2024 during Emily Isenhart's PhD in the Ohm Lab at RPCC.

 ## Background
 Pipeline built with influence from: [NuGEN Technologies](https://github.com/nugentechnologies/NuMetRRBS) and [Peter Fiorka](https://github.com/pfiorica/PDX_RRBS_Processing).
+I wrote this pipeline entirely in an R markdown format for ease of execution.
+Shell commands can be run directly to to terminal with cmd + opt + enter.

 * Illumina adapter and diversity adapter trimming with [TrimGalore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/)([github](https://github.com/FelixKrueger/TrimGalore))